clasqm/QBASDOWN/README.md

 The long-term goal is to implement all of Gruber's original Markdown, plus selected extensions from MultiMarkdown and other developments, a few modest ideas of my own (see the emoji section in *test.md*), and some prettyprinting.
 Technically, I suppose that means I am inventing a new dialect of Markdown.
 Fame at last!

+This program can currently read Markdown files up to 64K in size.
+Breaking that barrier is Priority #1.

 This code needs a LOT of optimization.
 I know that.
 One specific issue is that things need to be done in a very specific order.
 Bad design and practice, that.
 One day I will fix it.

 (c) Michel Clasquin-Johnson 2020